Department of Information Technology

 Personal Computers and Work Stations

 In the government complex, there are one hundred personal computers, display terminals, laptop computers, and printers that are implemented throughout County departments with all of them accessing one of the three network currently in place.
-The majority of the County inventory consists of PC’s with Intel motherboards operating under Windows 7.
+The majority of the County inventory consists of PC’s with Intel motherboards operating under Windows 10.
 The network-connected PC is well established as the primary access point to County information systems resources based on midrange systems and network servers.
 Information Systems installs, maintains, and provides ongoing user support for all of the computer hardware, software, and peripherals at the user’s desktop.
-All of these computer devices (PCs, terminals, printers, switches, hubs, routers, etc.) are managed by the department.
+All of these computer devices (PCs, terminals, printers, switches, hubs, routers, etc.) are managed by this department.

 Access to all County information resources is provided through an NT network architecture.
 Most departments are linked on a common fiber backbone using 1 gbps fast Ethernet switches.
 This interconnectivity facilitates efficient use of information resources and also serves as a key communications resource by extending electronic mail capabilities to a majority of County employees.
 Windows NT products constitute the foundation of the County’s network environment, supporting network links for about all pc devices attaching to our primary local area networks in the County’s government complex.
 Firewalls protects the computer networks from outside influences.
 For security reasons, the specifics of the firewalls have been internally left off of this web site.
 Information Systems is responsible for maintaining a secure and stable network environment which is flexible and scaleable to meet the changing needs of County users.